• Skip to primary navigation

 • Pour some of the cooking liquor over the meat.

-• Dry fry each of the tortillas (I use a ceramic pan, you shouldn't use non-stick without oil) until if puffs up, turn and cook for a few more seconds to heat through.
+• Dry fry each of the tortillas (I use a ceramic pan, you shouldn't use non-stick without oil) until it puffs up, turn and cook for a few more seconds to heat through.
+(Alternatively wrap a stack of tortillas in foil and warm in the oven or an air fryer at about 180C for about 7 minutes)

 • Serve the stack of tortillas, salad items in bowls and platter of meat at the table.